gosang/gosang.github.io/content/posts/crafting-cv-with-latex-in-visual-studio-code.md

 ### 1. Install Visual Studio Code and LaTeX

 First, download and install [Visual Studio Code](https://code.visualstudio.com/).
-Ensure you also have LaTeX installed on your system; [TeX Live](https://tug.org/texlive/) is a common distribution.
+Ensure you also have LaTeX installed on your system; [TeX Live](https://tug.org/texlive/) is a common distribution, and comes with the required packages, etc. If you want a lightweight or on-the- fly package installation, [MiKTeX](https://miktex.org/) is another option.

 ### 2. Install the LaTeX-Workshop Extension